Robinlovelace/cyclemon/README.md

 Traffic free cycle routes: highway=path,bridleway,cycleway or cycleway=track,opposite_track (the latter two indicating light segregation on other highway types)

 Include access restrictions: access, bicycle, foot, motor_vehicle

+In upscaling this we will need to check local interpretations of OSM tags.
+* failed tag decodes - seem to arise because OSMDownloader limits size of tag field
+* access tags